“Failure is success in progress.”

 One December, our family room looked barren.
 Where a glorious, fresh, decorated Christmas tree usually stood, we had but empty carpet.
 This was strange, since my mother loved fresh pine trees and had insisted on one for years.
 She loved the smell, you see.
 That year, however, she couldn’t bring herself to do Christmas.
 I’d say it was Winter Blues or a Nervous Breakdown or whatever euphemism people preferred for describing Depression, but it was also that my brother and I fought like angry dogs while complaining about our difficult lives in wealthy suburbia while demanding expensive presents.

 Facing the reality of a tree-less Christmas, we children called a cease fire.
-Enlisting the help of the only other licensed driver in the house (our father), we set off to see what was available on a literal Christmas Eve.
+Enlisting the help of the only other licensed driver in the house (our father), my brother and sister and I set off to see what was available on a literal Christmas Eve.

 Fortunately, we didn’t need to go far.
 At the point of commerce touching neighborhood, we saw that one of the businesses had donated their holiday decorations to the large dumpster out back.
 We drew closer.
 In the light of minivan headlights and father-held flashlight we saw them: a few skinny, short, still-alive Christmas trees.

 “They’re too small,” I claimed -or my brother; we share a similar optimism.

 But we all knew we were short on options.
 We also knew we needed time to decorate, open our traditional pajamas, read Luke 2, and set out milk and cookies for Santa.
 Therefore, we took them.

 And that is how, for our most memorable Christmas tree experience, we had three (rather dwarfish) pines in the place of honor.
 We looped the lights and tree skirt around them all, roping them like contestants in a three-legged race.
 We hung the ornaments where they’d fit.

 Thanks to CalmKate of Aroused for the prompt!